batchgott/SET09102_personal/week9_project.md

 XAML and MAUI have a lot of feature that make leave a lot easier if used correctly.
 For example the `IValueConvert` for the TeamMember availability that I created this week helps a lot for displaying data accuratly in the view without having to transform it every time.

 Another thing that could make sense to try in future weeks is the [Two-way Binding](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/data-binding/binding-mode#two-way-bindings).
 That would be especially convenient when updating values of an entity without having to call an extra method.

-___

-* A descriptive summary of the test code that you have written.
-* A reflective summary of any changes that were requested during the code review along with your fixes.
-* A descriptive summary of any issues you found with the code that you were asked to review.